Robert Lindsay

 Robert Lindsay Bio

-Robert Lindsay Stevenson is an English actor whose work spans stage, television and film.
-Robert Lindsay first rose to national prominence for his portrayal of the cockney rebel Wolfie Smith in the BBC sitcom Citizen Smith and later reached broad recognition as Ben Harper in the BBC sitcom My Family, while maintaining an active career with the Royal Shakespeare Company and in musical theatre.
+Robert Lindsay Stevenson (born 13 December 1949), known professionally as Robert Lindsay, is an English actor whose work spans stage, television, and film.
+He rose to national prominence on television as the cockney rebel Wolfie Smith in Citizen Smith and later achieved wide recognition for his long-running role as Ben Harper in My Family.
+Lindsay’s career includes extensive work with the Royal Shakespeare Company, acclaimed West End musical theatre, and major screen roles; he has received a British Academy Television Award, a Tony Award, and multiple Laurence Olivier Awards.

 Early Life and Background

 Robert Lindsay Stevenson was born on 13 December 1949 in Ilkeston, Derbyshire, to Joyce Dunmore and Norman Stevenson.
-He was one of three children; his father worked as a joiner and was a World War II veteran who served on a minesweeper.
+He was one of three children and grew up in a family with working-class roots; his father worked as a joiner and served in World War II.

-Lindsay attended Gladstone Boys’ School in Ilkeston and studied in the drama department at Clarendon College in Nottingham.
-Friends from Nottingham Playhouse encouraged him to apply to the Royal Academy of Dramatic Art, where he won a government grant, was accepted in 1968, and graduated with an Acting diploma in 1970.
+Lindsay attended Gladstone Boys’ School in Ilkeston and studied drama at Clarendon College in Nottingham.
+Encouraged by friends at Nottingham Playhouse, he applied to the Royal Academy of Dramatic Art and was accepted in 1968 with the help of a government grant, graduating in 1970 with an acting diploma.

 Path to Celebrity